gwttk/citools/README.md

 ## QuickStart

 ### githubrelease.py
+This script allows your Travis-CI build to upload files to a GitHub release

+1. Before using this script, make sure that you've already set up Travis-CI corretly, and your builds are running fine.
+If you've never used Travis-CI before, check its [website](https://docs.travis-ci.com/) for more info.
+1. Files in a github release are called assets.
+In order to upload assets, githubrelease.py needs some permission.
+This is done by providing a "GITHUB OAUTH TOKEN".
-To allow Travis-CI upload assets to GitHub releases, add following to .travis.yml
+1. add following to .travis.yml

 ```yaml
 before_install: